December 26, 2018

 How to Remove Ticks From Your Property

-Unfortunately, because ticks move from place to place by riding on hosts, which are usually area wildlife, it is impossible to completely eliminate ticks from your yard.
+Unfortunately, because ticks move from place to place by riding on mammal hosts, it is impossible to completely eliminate ticks from your yard.
 However, you can reduce the chances of ticks entering your yard by making it uninviting to wildlife.
 The professionals at Innovative Pest Control can point out the areas of your property that might be inadvertently attracting wildlife so that you can take steps to fix these problems.